grantcarthew/start-prototype/docs/cli/start.md

 ```

 **--role** _name_
-: Which role (system prompt) to use.
+: Which role to use for the system prompt.
 Overrides default role from config.
 Must reference a role defined in `[roles.<name>]` configuration.

 ```bash
 start --role security-auditor